The Irish Sea Cultural Province:

 You are responsible for transportation to the Seminar and home afterwards.
 Expect to pay $1500 or more for transatlantic airfare from the East Coast and more from points further west.
+You will probably want to fly into Belfast and home from Edinburgh or Glasgow.
 Once you arrive at the Seminar, your occasional local transportation expenses (buses, trains, or the occasional taxi) will be minimal.
-The Seminar will cover transportation when we move from the Isle of Man to Glasgow.
+The Seminar will cover transportation when we move from Belfast to the Isle of Man and from the Isle of Man to Glasgow.

 On the Isle of Man, we will be staying at a highly rated B & B located in the heart of Douglas.
 Expect to pay approximately $50-55/night, depending on whether you choose a single or shared room.
 All rooms are en-suite (i.e. with private bath), and full breakfast is included.
 Thus, fourteen days’ housing (with breakfast) on Man will total approximately $700-$770.

-In Glasgow, we have arranged for prepaid, low-cost university housing.
+In Belfast and Glasgow, we have arranged for prepaid, low-cost university housing.
 Expect clean, simple, rooms with common kitchens where you may store food and cook your own simple meals if you choose.
 Each room has a bed, closet, desk, and sink.
 There are shared showers and toilets on every floor.
-The cost will be approximately $31/night, or $435 for our fourteen-day stay.
-The cost for university housing in Glasgow will be withheld from your stipend.
-These accommodations have been prepaid; therefore, if you choose not to stay in our pre-arranged housing in Glasgow for any reason, please expect 50% of the total cost to be withheld from your stipend.
+The cost will be approximately $31/night, or $435 for our fourteen-day stay in Glasgow and approximately $250 for our housing in Belfast for the first week.
+The cost for university housing in Belfast and Glasgow will be withheld from your stipend, since it must be pre-paid well in advance of the seminar.
+These accommodations have been prepaid; therefore, if you choose not to stay in our pre-arranged housing in Belfast or Glasgow for any reason, please expect 50% of the total cost to be withheld from your stipend.

 Finally, the NEH has asked us to inform applicants that attendance at all required meetings of the Seminar is mandatory, that NEH summer scholars are expected to be fully engaged in all aspects of the Seminar, and that anyone who needs to drop out of the program will be required to return a pro-rated portion of the stipend.